ARPA-SIMC/moncic-ci/doc/image-maintenance.md

 Moncic-CI knows how to bootstrap an image from scratch for a number of operating systems: run `monci distros` to get a list.

-If a file called `$imagename.tar.gz` exists in the images directory, Moncic-CI will use its contents instead of running the usual bootstrap operations.
+If a file called `$imagename.tar.gz` (`.tar` and `.tar.xz` are also supported) exists in the images directory, Moncic-CI will use its contents instead of running the usual bootstrap operations.
 This can be useful as a cache, or for bootstrapping images that the host system is not able to recreate from scratch.

 `debootstrap` is used to boostrap Debian and Ubuntu.